 In addition to a triple net lease, a commercial renter may encounter a double net lease, in which the tenant is responsible for property tax and property insurance as part of the rental agreement.
 There is also a single net lease, in which the tenant pays for property tax in addition to the monthly rent payment.

 When considering a commercial property with a triple net lease, the cost of potential repairs is a major determinant.
-For a newer building, repair and maintenance costs tend to be low, but a tenant moving into an older commercial space could potentially face large expenses.
-The owner of a rapidly growing business could save money by taking on a short-term triple net lease in a newer building, and then relocating after it outgrows the space – and before any significant repairs arise.
+For a newer building, repair and maintenance costs tend to be low, but a tenant moving into an older commercial space should be aware that large expenses could loom on the horizon.

-Triple net leases are common in commercial lease situations – they also often come with specific insurance requirements.
+Triple net leases often come with specific insurance requirements.
 The tenant typically must carry general liability insurance and property insurance at a minimum.
 A small business with a low risk profile may be eligible for a business owner’s policy, which bundles these two types of insurance together at a discounted rate.

 Insureon’s commercial insurance agents are familiar with triple net leases and how they could benefit your business.
 Apply online for free business insurance quotes from Insureon’s network of top-rated U.S. carriers.
 Our insurance specialists are licensed in every state and can help your business find affordable protection for the risks it faces.

 Insureon helps small business owners compare commercial insurance quotes with one easy online application.
 Start an application today to reduce your financial exposure to litigation.